datacite/schema-docs/docs/appendices/appendix_1/relationType.rst

   <relatedIdentifier relatedIdentifierType="DOI" relationType="IsObsoletedBy">10.5438/0005</relatedIdentifier>

-.. _IsUsedBy:
+.. _IsMeasuredBy:

-IsUsedBy
+IsMeasuredBy
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition:** Indicates A is used by B
+**Definition:** Indicates A is measured by B

 **Example and Usage Notes:**

-May be used to indicate the relationship between an instrument and where it has been used (as in, instrument A is IsUsedBy research output B).
+May be used to indicate the relationship between a dataset and an instrument (as in, dataset A is IsMeasuredBy instrument B).

 .. code:: xml

-  <relatedIdentifier relatedIdentifierType="DOI" relationType="IsUsedBy">10.5072/dataset</relatedIdentifier>
+  <relatedIdentifier relatedIdentifierType="DOI" relationType="IsMeasuredBy">10.5072/instrument</relatedIdentifier>

-.. _Uses:
+.. _Measures:

-Uses
+Measures
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition:** Indicates A uses B
+**Definition:** Indicates A measures B

 **Example and Usage Notes:**

-May be used to indicate the relationship between an instrument and where it has been used (as in, research output A uses instrument B).
+May be used to indicate the relationship between an instrument and where it has been used for measurement (as in, instrument A measures dataset B).

 .. code:: xml

-  <relatedIdentifier relatedIdentifierType="DOI"relationType="Uses">10.5072/instrument</relatedIdentifier>
+  <relatedIdentifier relatedIdentifierType="DOI"relationType="Measures">10.5072/data</relatedIdentifier>